silomo-luthando-kunene/Medical-Cost-ML-LinearRegression-Project/README.md

 <br>

-**Note:** Since my R2_score values are consistent/nearly identical, it shows that regularisation (Lasso and Ridge) did not siginifcanty change the performance of the model's output.
+**Note:** Since my R2_score values are consistent/nearly identical, it shows that regularisation (Lasso and Ridge) did not significantly change the performance of the model's output.
 This is verifies that my initial simple Linear Regression does not overfit.
-The top 3 cost drivers (Smoker, Age and BMI) are dominant and regularisation did not shrink any coefficients to zero as a result.
+The top 3 cost drivers (Smoker, BMI and Age) are dominant and regularisation did not shrink any coefficients to zero as a result.

 ## 📈 Key Insights & Results